Jpoliachik/NewArchNavLayoutIssues/README.md

   - Dismiss back to `blue`.
 Notice how the screen's height changes with the bottom bar no longer pinned to the bottom.
 - We're able to consistently reproduce this issue on Android for the `blue` Stack routes as seen, but in other apps we've also seen inconsistent screen heights in Modal screens too.
   - See second video for `green` modal issue captured on an older Samsung S9 - notice the green bar on `green/modal` renders taller initially.
 This was not as consistent to reproduce.
+- This issue might be related to Issue 1: iOS Modal Screen Height, but the behavior is different enough to warrant separate documentation.

 | Stack Screen | Modal Screen |
 |:-----:| :-----:|